AICONSlab/MIRACL/docs/tutorials/workflows/ace_flow/ace_flow.rst

 ACE Workflow
 ############

-:program:`ACE` stands for **A**\ I-based **C**\ artography of **E**\ nsembles (**ACE**) segmentation method and workflow.
-Some of its highlights are:
+**A**\ I-based **C**\ artography of **E**\ nsembles (**ACE**) pipeline highlights:

-1. Cutting edge vision transformer and CNN-based DL architectures trained on very large LSFM datasets to map cFos brain-wide
+1. Cutting-edge vision transformer and CNN-based DL architectures trained on very large LSFM datasets to map brain-wide neuronal activity
-2. Interfaces to MIRACL registration algorithms to warp segmentation maps to a study-specific atlas
-3. Optimized cluster-wise statistical analysis with a threshold-free enhancement approach to document and chart clusters of activation and their associations at the laminar and local level
+2. Optimized cluster-wise statistical analysis with a threshold-free enhancement approach to chart subpopulation-specific effects at the laminar and local level, without restricting the analysis to atlas-defined regions.
+3. Modules for providing DL model uncertainty estimates and fine-tuning
+4. Interface with MIRACL registration to create study-specific atlases
+5. Ability to account for covariates at the cluster level and map the connectivity between clusters of activations.

 .. note::